 - Wooden spoon - for stirring

-These are the questions we are most frequently asked about making (recipe name)
+These are the questions we are most frequently asked about making Chinese Beef and Broccoli recipe.

 This sauce is a combination of low sodium soy sauce, sesame oil, dry sherry, fresh ginger and garlic, brown sugar, black pepper and red chili flakes, with some cornstarch slurry for thickening.
 All in all, it offers a perfect balance of sweet and savory which takes this dish to another level of deliciousness!